ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-vue/mock-ui.md

   },
 ```

+**Note:** you will also need to import the `Tea` model as such: `import { Tea } from '@/models';` The imports are the first set of items within the `script` tag of the `.vue` file.

-We can then update the view's template accordingly:
+We can then update the view's template accordingly.
+Add the following markup either directly above or directly below the `ion-list` that we added earlier:

 ```html
 <ion-grid>